Skip to Main Content

 Demonstrating best practice to their peers:

-Paula’s team was invited to present their story to approximately 500 of their peers at an educational sector webinar run by the UCISA (Universities and Colleges Information Systems Association), the membership organisation that supports IT professionals working in the higher education sector.
+Paula’s team were invited to present their story to approximately 500 of their peers at an educational sector webinar run by the UCISA (Universities and Colleges Information Systems Association), the membership organisation that supports IT professionals working in the higher education sector

 Leverage BYOD benefits without raising security risks: